top of page

-WW2 US 8th Air Force Prisioner of War Medal Grouping
+WW2 Medal Grouping US 8th Air Force Prisoner of War (Stalag XVIIB 17B),

 Michael Joseph Trainor from Lawrence, MA (Massachusetts), A Tech Sgt with the 381st Sqd.on Group mission 59 to bomb airrcraft factories at Oschersleleben, Germany when his B17 was struck by an ME109.
 (MACR 1875) he was a POW at Stalag Luft XVIIb in Austria.